lineality/aws_public_ec2_setup/README.md

 ```
 You may want to wait until you have tested etc. before you run this.

+Screen will look different.
+You can refresh the whole connection (and test to make sure the dashboard server is still going in the 'background').

 ## Check Connection:

 #### Reminder:
-You may need to add a port suffix after the ipv4URL you get from AWS.
+You will probably need to add a port suffix after the ipv4URL you get from AWS.

 #### In these working examples, plotly-dash's port 8050 was added to the end of the original url.
 ```